 If you choose to accept CSoC services instead of placement in an institution, you will need to sign a consent form.
-This is called a "Freedom of Choice" form.
+This is called a "Provisional Plan of Care and Freedom of Choice Form."
 This gives your permission to get CSoC Services.